Jayne Mansfield: Early modeling and performing

-Playboy appearance
+Playboy appearances

 In December 1953, Hugh Hefner began publishing Playboy.
-The magazine became a success in part because of early appearances by Mansfield, Marilyn Monroe, Bettie Page, and Anita Ekberg.
+The magazine became a success in part because of the inclusion - without her consent - of Marilyn Monroe, and appearances by Mansfield, Bettie Page, and Anita Ekberg.
 In February 1955, Mansfield was the Playboy Playmate of the Month, and appeared in the magazine several times.
 Publication of photos of Mansfield boosted the magazine's circulation and her own career.
 Shortly afterward, she posed for the Playboy calendar, covering her bare breasts with her hands.
 Playboy featured Mansfield each February from 1955 to 1958, and again in 1960.

-In 1955, Jayne and Paul separated, although she kept his last name.
-In August 1956, Paul Mansfield sought custody of their daughter, alleging that Jayne was an unfit mother because she appeared nude in Playboy; however, his attempt failed.
 In 1964, the magazine repeated the 1955 pictorial.
 Playboy later reprinted photos from that pictorial issue, with titles such as December 1965s "The Playboy Portfolio of Sex Stars", and January 2000s "Centerfolds of the Century".

 Film

 Mansfield's first film part was a supporting role in Female Jungle, a low-budget drama completed in ten days.
-She was paid $150 ($ in dollars).
-It was released unofficially in early 1955.
+She was paid $150.

-In February 1955, James Byron, her manager and publicist, negotiated a seven-year contract with Warner Brothers, whose decisionmakers were intrigued by her publicity antics.
-The contract initially paid her $250 a week ($ in dollars) and landed her two films, one with an insignificant role and one that was unreleased for two years.
-She filed for separation from Paul Mansfield that January.
+In February 1955, James Byron, Mansfield's manager and publicist, negotiated a seven-year contract with Warner Brothers, whose decisionmakers were intrigued by her publicity antics.
+The contract initially paid her $250 a week and landed her two films, one with an insignificant role and one that was unreleased for two years.
 Mansfield was given bit parts in Pete Kelly's Blues (1955), starring Jack Webb, and Hell on Frisco Bay (1955), starring Alan Ladd.
-She acted in one more movie for Warner Brothers—another small but significant role opposite Edward G. Robinson in the courtroom drama Illegal (1955).
+She acted in one more movie for Warner Brothers – another small but significant role opposite Edward G. Robinson in the courtroom drama Illegal (1955).